List of Historic Sites of Japan (Kagoshima)

 This list is of the Historic Sites of Japan located within the Prefecture of Kagoshima.

 National Historic Sites

-As of 28 December 2022, thirty-four Sites have been designated as being of national significance.
+As of 27 January 2025, thirty-four Sites have been designated as being of national significance.

 Prefectural Historic Sites

-As of 1 May 2022, fifty-two Sites have been designated as being of prefectural importance.
+As of 1 May 2024, fifty-two Sites have been designated as being of prefectural importance.

 Municipal Historic Sites

-As of 1 May 2022, a further six hundred and seventy-six Sites have been designated as being of municipal importance.
+As of 1 May 2024, a further six hundred and eighty Sites have been designated as being of municipal importance.